 - You can clear the current search parameters by clicking the bottom half of the Search button and selecting Reset.

 The results of the search are displayed in a grid on a new form titled Requests.
 Processing options are located on the ribbon above the results grid.
 You can manipulate the results grid to make it easier to work with your results.
-Columns can be reordered by clicking and dragging the column headings to the desired positions.
+Columns can be reordered by clicking and dragging the column headings to the appropriate positions.
 Records can be sorted by column using the arrow and key icons in the column headings.
 Column width can be adjusted by clicking and dragging the lines that separate the columns or using the Best Fit feature.
 Requests can be opened by double-clicking on the request in the grid.

 Fields Searched in a Basic Search